-Cell phones are not permitted in the clinical settings.
-Posting and sharing any information that may identify a patient, refer to a patient or their care, posting or videotaping patients is a violation of HIPAA and is strictly prohibited.
-As stated in St. Joseph's College of Nursing clinical requirements, students are expected to demonstrate professional behavior at all times.
-As an unlicensed professional, student nurses have a responsibility to protect patient confidentiality and privacy at all times.
-In an emergency situation, the faculty may give a student permission to have a cell phone on 'silent mode' while on clinical.
-Refer to the Personal Communication Devices-Cell Phone Policy for the St. Joseph's Hospital clinical setting.
+Clinical: Cell phones are not permitted in clinical settings.
+Posting and sharing any information that may identify a patient, refer to a patient or their care, photographing or videotaping patients is a violation of HIPAA and is strictly prohibited.
+As stated in St. Joseph's College of Nursing clinical requirements, students are expected to always demonstrate professional behavior.
+Student nurses have a responsibility to always protect patient confidentiality and privacy.
+In an emergency, the faculty may give a student permission to have a cell phone on 'silent mode' while on clinical.
+Refer to St. Joseph's Health Personal Communication Devices

+Cell Phones policy.
 Failure to comply with any policy will result in disciplinary action as deemed appropriate by administration and faculty.
-This includes being issued one verbal warning and if there are further violations of any policy, students are subject to dismissal/failure of the course and/or clinical.